 Another page with photos and club shape philosophy and a wiki containing tricks and patterns

-History of Juggling (unfortunately German language only, but you can visit Sonja´s exhibition at the next ejc or have a look at 4000 years old egyptian paintings of juggling women)
+History of Juggling (unfortunately German language only, but you might waant to visit Sonja´s exhibition at the next EJC or have a look at 4000 years old egyptian paintings of juggling women)

 is unfortunately not online anymore, at least at the moment.